This one-week South Dakota Road Trip itinerary covers all the major South Dakota attractions.

 Start at the Visitor Center at I90 exit 131.
 The site is open daily except for government holidays and Sundays and Mondays in the winter.
 There is no entrance fee.
 A tour of the underground Launch Control Center at Delta-01 is offered for a fee and must be booked in advance.

-If you have a couple more days, Devils Tower National Monument in neighboring Wyoming is a worthy addition to your trip.
+With a couple more days, Devils Tower National Monument in neighboring Wyoming is worth adding to your road trip.
 It is about 100 miles west of Rapid City and unforgettable.
 The +1200-foot monolith is visible for miles.
 Its short hikes are a great way to experience this unique park.

-Be sure to check out our article How to Visit and Hike Devils Tower National Monument to plan and get the most out of your visit to the Tower.
+Be sure to check out our article How to Visit and Hike Devils Tower National Monument to plan your visit to the Tower.

 Theodore Roosevelt National Park, established in 1947, protects about 70,000 acres.
 It is split into 3 units.
 The Elkhorn Ranch Unit is tiny and preserves the Roosevelt “home ranch”.
-You often need a 4-wheel drive to reach it.
+A 4-wheel drive vehicle is often needed to reach it.
 The entrance to the North Unit is about an hour north of I94 off US85.
 The South Unit is both the easiest to access and the largest at just over 46,000 acres.
 Both the North and South Units offer scenic drives, hiking trails and camping.
-Spend a day or many here relaxing and rejuvenating just as Roosevelt did.
+Spend a day or many relaxing and rejuvenating, just as Roosevelt did.

 The park honors President Theodore Roosevelt who came to what was the Dakota Territory in 1883 to hunt bison.
 Returning in 1884 to grieve the loss of both his mother and his wife, he became a cattle rancher.
 The ranch eventually failed.
 Roosevelt credited his experiences in these badlands, part of what became North Dakota in 1889, with his need to preserve nature for future generations.
 During his 8-year presidency he protected over 230 million acres of land in the US.

 The entrance to the South Unit is in the city of Medora, on I94 about 2 hours west of Bismarck.
-The scenic drive, formerly a 36-mile loop, now dead-ends at a landslide location 24 miles in.
-You must turn around and return the same way.
-It is about a 1.5 to 2 hour journey if you don’t stop, which is unlikely.
+The scenic drive, formerly a 36-mile loop, is now a 48-mile (77 kilometre) out-and-back drive.
+It is about a 1.5 to 2 hour journey without stops, which is unlikely.
 The views are too beautiful.

-There are lots of hiking options, whether you prefer something short and paved, or a strenuous backcountry trail.
-We did the short Wind Canyon Trail (0.4 mile loop) which follows a cliff edge overlooking the Little Missouri River.
-It is rated moderate with gravel and dirt surfaces along with stairs.
+There are lots of hiking options, from short and paved to a strenuous backcountry trail.
+We did the short Wind Canyon Trail (0.4-mile/0.6-km loop) which follows a cliff edge overlooking the Little Missouri River.
+It is rated easy with gravel and dirt surfaces along with stairs.
 Photographers favor this spot at sunset.
-Wind Canyon was eroded by wind rather than by water which erodes typical badlands.
-Bison and wild horses frequent the valley which you can see from the viewpoint.
+Wind Canyon was eroded by wind rather than by water erosion more typical in the badlands.
+Bison and wild horses frequent the valley visible from the viewpoint.

 The park is open year-round.
 An entrance fee is charged.
 The South Unit Visitor Center in Medora opens daily with extended hours in the summer.
 The Painted Canyon Visitor Center (on I94 about 8 miles east of Medora) operates May through October.
 The North Unit has a Visitor Contact Station.
 Rangers here assist with trip planning and back country permits.
-The Contact Station is open daily May through October and weekends (Friday to Monday) the rest of the year.
+The Contact Station is open daily June through October and closed the rest of the year.
 Campgrounds are open in both units year-round.
 There are no utility hookups and only limited services mid-October to mid-May.
 If winter camping, check ahead for road closures.

-If you are coming from Bismarck on I94, you may need to stretch your legs along the way.
+If coming from Bismarck on I94, stretch your legs along the way.
 Stop at New Salem and see Salem Sue, the Holstein cow.
 She’s 38-feet high and 50-feet long and made of fibreglass.
 Exit at Gladstone to experience the Enchanted Highway.
 From I94 travel 32 miles south to Regent through scenic farm country.
 At intervals along the way find large scrap metal sculptures.
 The first is the I94 exit.

 South Dakota Accommodations